 One of the major advantages of cordless drills is their portability.
 Since they do not rely on a power cord, you can take them wherever you need to work, whether it’s inside your home, in the backyard, or on a construction site.
 This flexibility allows you to easily maneuver around obstacles and reach tight spaces without worrying about cord management.
 Cordless drills enable you to tackle projects in various locations without being tied down to a specific spot, making them extremely convenient for on-the-go tasks.

-See also How Do I Choose The Right Power Drill For My Needs?
+See also What Is The Best Power Drill For Beginners?

 Convenience